FortiShield/pr-assistant/docs/docs/usage-guide/additional_configurations.md

  code line that already existed in the file...
 ```

-For the `review`, `describe`, `ask` and `add_docs` tools, if the token budget allows, PR-Agent tries to increase the number of lines of context, via the parameter:
+For the `review`, `describe`, `ask` and `add_docs` tools, if the token budget allows, PR-Assistant tries to increase the number of lines of context, via the parameter:
 ```
 [config]
 patch_extra_lines=3
 ```

 Increasing this number provides more context to the model, but will also increase the token budget.
-If the PR is too large (see [PR Compression strategy](https://github.com/Codium-ai/pr-agent/blob/main/PR_COMPRESSION.md)), PR-Agent automatically sets this number to 0, using the original git patch.
+If the PR is too large (see [PR Compression strategy](https://github.com/khulnasoft/pr-assistant/blob/main/PR_COMPRESSION.md)), PR-Assistant automatically sets this number to 0, using the original git patch.

 ## Editing the prompts

-The prompts for the various PR-Agent tools are defined in the `pr_agent/settings` folder.
+The prompts for the various PR-Assistant tools are defined in the `pr_assistant/settings` folder.
 In practice, the prompts are loaded and stored as a standard setting object.
-Hence, editing them is similar to editing any other configuration value - just place the relevant key in `.pr_agent.toml`file, and override the default value.
+Hence, editing them is similar to editing any other configuration value - just place the relevant key in `.pr_assistant.toml`file, and override the default value.

-For example, if you want to edit the prompts of the [describe](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/pr_description_prompts.toml) tool, you can add the following to your `.pr_agent.toml` file:
+For example, if you want to edit the prompts of the [describe](https://github.com/khulnasoft/pr-assistant/blob/main/pr_assistant/settings/pr_description_prompts.toml) tool, you can add the following to your `.pr_assistant.toml` file:
 ```
 [pr_description_prompt]
 system="""